vinceverwilligen/TCPL-2nd-Edition/README.md

 ../TCPL-2nd-Edition/Chapter_1/Excercise_1_1/
 ```

-To build simply call in terminal:
+To build, use cc command with the code file (_optionally an output name_) in the terminal:

 ```
 cc Exercise1-1.c -o program.exe
 ```

-To run just call builded file by it's output name in terminal:
+To run, call the builded file by it's output name in terminal:

 ```
 ./program.exe